Searches for Post-Merger Gravitational Waves with CoCoA: Sensitivity Projections Across Large Template Banks for Current and Next-Generation Detectors: Background

 \subsection{Detector networks}

 In this work, we extend previous results also by estimating the performance of post-merger GW searches with CoCoA for different detector networks containing two detectors of comparable sensitivities.
+We note that, as discussed in \citet{Coyne2016}, CoCoA analyses can naturally incorporate either a single detector or an arbitrary number of detectors, with no need to modify the statistic.
+However, hereafter we consider a variety of two-detector networks to more closely compare our results with other two-detector searches (e.g., \citep{Sowell2019,2017ApJ...851L..16A,2025arXiv250712282T}) and to emphasize relative improvements related to detector sensitivity rather than to the number of detectors in the network.
 Figure~\ref{fig:Det_Net} shows sensitivity curves ranging from the LIGO second observing run (O2, the run during which GW170817 was detected) to Cosmic Explorer (CE) \citep{2023_cosmic_explorer_white_paper,ngGWreport}, a next-generation GW detector likely to operate on timescales similar to those envisioned for the Einstein Telescope (ET) \citep{2023JCAP...07..068B}.
 Table \ref{tab:detector-network} shows also various combinations of these detectors.
 Using these detector networks we aim to understand how future CoCoA searches could improve the distance reach at which we can probe post-merger scenarios.
 We specifically limit our study to networks of two detectors only so as to be able to compare results with previous analyses \citep{Coyne2016,Sowell2019}.